 Starflower will self-seed, and it also spreads underground via rhizomes.

-If you are going to grow the plant from seed, sow directly into prepared soil in autumn after the first frost and cover lightly with mulch.
+If you will grow the plant from seed, sow it directly into prepared soil in late summer after the first frost and cover lightly with mulch.

 The seeds need cold stratification to germinate.